 Qualifying marks are different from cut-off scores if you thought otherwise all this while.
-Qualifying marks are those marks which you need to score to get selected for the NEET counselling process.
-There is a strong misconception regarding qualifying marks that it is 50% of the NEET score, i.e., half of 720=360, which is not true at all.
+Qualifying marks are those marks that you need to score to get selected for the NEET counselling process.
+There is a strong misconception regarding qualifying marks to be 50% of the NEET score, i.e., half of 720=360, which is not true at all.

 NEET cut-off is that score, which actually helps you get into a medical college.
 It indicates the minimum qualifying percentile, which aspirants must score to take up admission.
 One needs to clear NEET cut-off to be eligible for counselling.
 Scoring above the NEET cut-off will help you land up with a seat.
 Cut-offs are subject to change every year, which is based on different criteria such as the number of aspirants appearing, difficulty level and much more.

 |Recommended NEET Sample Papers|

 |Sample Paper 1||Sample Paper 2||Sample Paper 3||Sample Paper 4|

 |Question Paper||Question Paper||Question Paper||Question Paper|

 |Answer Key and Solutions||Answer Key and Solutions||Answer Key and Solutions||Answer Key and Solutions|